Kusnierewicz/Webclip_downloading_automatization/README.md

 # What is it?

 Small application that automaticly download TV commercials from polish version of Nielsen webclip webpage and rename files correctly.
-To scrap webiste I used Splinter
+To scrap a webiste you'd need Splinter module.

 # Documentation